MarkRice1867/WEX-12-Enablement-Classification/README.md

 <-- -------------------------------------------- -->

-# Task 1 - Name of first task
+# Task 1 - Gather Suitable Training Data

 [Provide introductory information about this task here.
 Explain what it is that they will be doing in the task and, more importantly, why they are doing it.]